-Wild Privet, Ligustrum vulgare, is a large, native shrub that makes a great country hedging plant.
-It is the only semi-evergreen in our range of privet hedge plants as it loses its leaves in mid-winter in cold weather.
-This hardy, shade tolerant bush is often planted to provide cover and its berries are valuable food for wildlife and game.
-Please note however that in common with other members of the privet family, the shoots and leaves of wild privet are poisonous and so should be kept away from livestock.
-It is suitable for any averagely fertile soil and will grow in quite damp places where it is better than green privet (as it is for exposed locations) which is why Wild Privet is a natural choice for coastal hedging.
+Ligustrum vulgare, the wild privet, is a large native shrub that makes a great country hedging plant.
+It's the only semi-evergreen in our range of privet hedge plants, losing its leaves in mid-winter in cold weather.
+This hardy, shade-tolerant bush is often planted to provide cover, while its berries are valuable food for all kinds of wildlife, including game.
+It's also the main food source of the privet hawk moth, Britain's largest native moth.
+Do bear in mind, however, that like other members of the privet family, the shoots and leaves of wild privet are poisonous, so keep it away from livestock.
+It will perform well in any averagely fertile soil, even in dry or quite damp places, where it is better than green privet .
+It's a natural choice for coastal hedging.

 Wild privet is found all over Europe, parts of North Africa and eastwards as far as Iraq.
-It supports Privet hawk moth caterpillars, Britain's largest native moth, which also feeds on ash and lilac.
-It has been used extensively as a hedge plant since Elizabethan times, but it has been almost entirely replaced by Green privet which was introduced from Japan in the 1880's.
+It's been used extensively as hedging since Elizabethan times, but has been almost entirely replaced by green privet, which was introduced from Japan in the 1880s.